dqthebt24/Using-Google-Cloud-Flatform/README.md

 - Step 4: Initialize your App Engine app with your project and choose its region:

    - Run this code: ```gcloud app create --project=[YOUR_PROJECT_NAME]```

+   - **Note**: If your project is already exist, you will get an message like this:

+   > *ERROR: (gcloud.app.create) The project [your-project-name] already contains an App Engine application.
+You can deploy your application using `gcloud app deploy`.*

 - Step 5: Deploy